hannutt/HtmlEditor/README.md

 For example, Ctrl+P adds a p tag to the position where the cursor is in the editing view.
 Multi-character tags are added using the key combination Shift + the first letter of the tag.
 For example, Shift + D adds a div tag to the position where the cursor is in the editing view.

+The keyboard shortcuts are stored in the SQL database as text and when retrieved, the text is converted to a C# key data type using the Enum.TryParse method.

 The application determines the cursor position using the C# CaretIndex property.
 (https://learn.microsoft.com/en-us/dotnet/api/system.windows.controls.textbox.caretindex?view=windowsdesktop-9.0).
 Keyboard bindings are done using the C# WPF KeyDown and KeyUp events.